 2.1.4.4.
 A community plan is intended to permit communities to recommend adoption of particular land use regulations based on the needs and goals of the community and shall conform to the procedures set forth in the SLDC and to subsequently update plans as necessary due to changing circumstances.

-2.17 Following approval of an area, community or district plan, County staff shall develop the appropriate overlay district(s) to implement the community plan.
+2.1.7 Following approval of an area, community or district plan, County staff shall develop the appropriate overlay district(s) to implement the community plan.

 Roles and responsibilities of the Planning Committee/County: This handout was developed prior to the meeting by County staff to provide clarity for the Tesuque Planning Committee about specific roles and responsibilities for the planning effort as noted in the information above initiating a planning process.
 These roles and responsibilities are the same for all Community Planning efforts.
-Staff will add this document to the website.

 Robert noted that the committee has met many of these requirements including the development of a consensus document developed by smaller subcommittee and submitted to the community.